 2. Shop in the city’s shotengai

-Part market, part mall, these covered shopping streets host a mix of food, clothes and souvenirs—offering a safe haven to shoppers on rainy days.
+Part market, part mall, these covered shopping streets host a mix of food, clothes and souvenirs — offering a safe haven to shoppers on rainy days.

 Safe from the elements, these shopping arcades maintain a strange half-in-half-out feel thanks to the glass ceilings (literal ones), allowing natural light to flow in.
 While some are more modern, like the Shinsaibashi-Suji (just off Dotonbori) some are a little more retro like the Karahori and Kohama shotengai.
+If you head out to Shinsekai, you can also find Nanyo-dori Shopping Street (known as Janjan-Yokocho) as well as Shinsekai Market — which also have the retro vibes.

 Suggested Activity